IJIJI/Remote-Buttons/README.md

 ## TO DO

-* ADD COMMENTS IN THE CODE!
+* Complete adding comments in the code.
 * Add wireless connectivity.
   * Complete the pairing menu.
 * Add a dedicated settings menu.